jameshfisher/jameshfisher.com/_posts/2020-02-23-simulating-epidemics-with-webgl.md

   - graphics
   - webgl
   - epidemiology
+summary: >-
+  A spatial SIR model for simulating epidemics, implemented using WebGL fragment shaders.
+Tracks susceptible, infected, and recovered populations in a 2D grid.
 ---

 In a recent post, I looked at [the SIR model for simulating epidemics](/2020/02/15/simulating-epidemics/).